Foundations of Mathematics

 Does Math Describe the World?

-Did you see the Vsauce video above?
+Did you watch the Vsauce video above?
 Kind of cool how Michael says we can do math that isn’t science and just invent things that we declare to be true, like transfinite infinities, and yeah, as long as we don’t have contradictions, let’s go.
 The first two frames of the famous XKCD Every Major’s Terrible has fun with this idea:

 everymajorsterrible.png